actionsflow/actionsflow/docs/workflow.md

 # Learn More

-For a list of available triggers, see [Triggers List](./triggers.md)
+For a list of available triggers, see [Trigger List](./triggers.md)

 For a list of awesome workflows, see [Awesome Actionsflow Workflows](https://github.com/actionsflow/awesome-actionsflow)